Septoplasty

 A deviated nasal septum causes blockage of the nose and difficulty breathing on one or both sides.
-In some cases, the condition may contribute to snoring or interfere with sleep.
-The physicians at ACENT perform surgery to repair a deviated septum, called septoplasty, to help patients from Anchorage, Wasilla, Palmer, and surrounding areas breathe more freely and sleep more soundly.
+In some cases the condition may contribute to snoring or interfere with sleep.
+Surgery to repair a deviated septum is called septoplasty.

 The nasal septum is made up of bone and cartilage that divide the nasal cavity in half.
 If your septum is significantly crooked (deviated), it can make breathing difficult on one side or both.
 A deviated septum may be present at birth, but often results from trauma to the nose.
 The first step to diagnosing a deviated septum is a thorough examination which may include an endoscope.